-- (1) The Municipality must draft, adopt, review and amend a municipal spatial development framework with due regard to the applicable provisions of Chapter 4 of the Act. - (2) The provisions of this Chapter apply, with the necessary change, to the review or amendment of a municipal spatial development framework. - (3) The municipal spatial development framework shall have the legal effect prescribed in Sections 12, 22 and 42 of the Act.
+- (1) The Municipality must draft a municipal spatial development framework in accordance with the provisions of sections 20 and 21 of the Act read with sections 23 to 35 of the Municipal Systems Act. - (2) A municipal spatial development framework does not confer or take away land use rights but guides and informs decisions to be made by the Municipality relating to land development. - (3) The provisions of this Chapter apply, with the necessary change, to the review or amendment of a municipal spatial development framework.